5/8/2025

 speaker

-Conference Host/Operator
+Conference Operator

 speaker

-JP Wallen
+JP Wollum

-Analyst, Ross Capital Partners
+Analyst, Roth Capital Partners

 Great.
 Good morning.
 Thanks for taking my questions.
 If we could just start two quick questions on development.
 One, could you just kind of touch on big box availability?
 I've been somewhat challenged recently.
-And then the second one is sort of a follow up to an earlier question, but, you know, I would assume that kind of with the development guide, most of those units are whether under construction or at least kind of in the process.
-But I'm wondering, just given the macro environment and kind of tariff concerns, how much are you having conversations with franchisees about future pipeline and maybe some hesitancy there?
+And then the second one is sort of a follow-up to an earlier question.
+But, you know, I would assume that kind of with the development guide, most of those units are whether under construction or at least kind of in the process.
+But I'm wondering, just given the macro environment and kind of tariff concerns, How much are you having conversations with franchisees about future pipeline and maybe some hesitancy there?

 speaker